GridGain-Demos/ignite-sql-intro-samples/README.md

 ```

 This time you'll succeed loading the database because 100% of data will be stored in Ignite native persistence while a subset will be cached in memory.
-* Go to WebConsole's Dashboard and check that default region's Memory metrics.
+* Go to the Web Console Dashboard screen and check default region's memory metrics.
+You will see that the memory space is barely utilized
- will be occupied database records that fit in RAM.
+while the disk usage will be around 70 MBs.
 * Execute a simple SQL query from WebConsole's SQL Notebooks screen:
 ```
 SELECT * FROM Fielding ORDER BY yearID DESC
 ```
-* Stop the cluster and start the nodes back again.
+* Stop the cluster and bring the nodes back again.
 * Check with WebConsole that the memory regions are empty (the data is available on disk only).
 * Execute the same query, Ignite will serve data from disk and didn't lose a bit of data during the abrupt
 cluster termination.

 ## Demo #4 - Calcite Prototype Demo With Sub-Queries

-This demo shows Calcite SQL Query engine capabilities.
+This demo shows how Ignite's new SQL engine powered by Apache Calcite SQL can already execute requests with sub-queries.

-* Build Ignite distribution from a feature branch running next commands:
+* Build Ignite distribution from a feature branch running the following commands:
 ```
 git clone --depth 1 --branch ignite-12248 https://gitbox.apache.org/repos/asf/ignite
 cd ./ignite